- Highway de-icing

 - Industrial chemicals

 The Salt Mining industry faces many challenges in its day-to-day operations.
-Our RFID Systems offers ways for the organizations in the industry to improve efficiency and reduce costs, including:
+Our immense experience in RFID Systems can help to provide ways for the industry to improve efficiency and reduce costs, including:

 - Tracking and Monitoring Equipment